Steps to Take Now for Your Job Search

 Employers often take into account a student's involvement or leadership role in a student organization.
 It can be a way to demonstrate a credible interest in a certain area of practice, especially if you are not able to gain any practical legal experience in the area.

-8. Consider Participating in Moot Court, Mock Trial, Law Review, the Law Clinic or Externship Program:
+8. Consider Participating in Moot Court, Mock Trial, Law Journals, the Law Clinics or Externship Program:

-Participation in these activities gives law students the opportunity to enhance and develop important legal skills, such as research, writing, oral advocacy and litigation skills.
+Participation in these activities gives you the opportunity to enhance and develop important legal skills, such as research, writing, oral advocacy and litigation skills.
 These are skills employers are always seeking.